ibrahimsel/driver-drowsiness-detection/README.md

 # Drowsiness Detection

 ### To use the app: Clone the project.
 Open the terminal and `cd` into the project folder.
-Then run `python ./DDD_Main.py` or `python3 ./DDD_Main.py` depending on your OS and Python version
+Then run `python ./DDD_Main.py` or `python3 ./DDD_Main.py` depending on your OS and Python version.
+Use `pip install -r /path/to/requirements.txt` to install dependencies
 ---
 ### This repo contains 2 apps:
 - `DDD_Main.py`: OpenCV app.
 This app takes live input from webcam, tracks the face and eyes and sends an audible feedback if the user's eyes has been closed for more than a second.